martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 `[This section is a directive to the AI; detailed proposals will be in AI's feature specs]`

 ### 5.7.
 Directory Structure and Naming Conventions (AI to Adhere to Defaults)
-*AI Instruction: You will adhere to the default Argentic Project Boilerplate structure (Section 5.8), which uses Atomic Design principles for Next.js App Router.
+*AI Instruction: You will adhere to the default Agentic Project Boilerplate structure (Section 5.8), which uses Atomic Design principles for Next.js App Router.
 Key conventions include `PascalCase.tsx` for components/pages, `kebab-case.ts` for utils, and `camelCase` for functions/variables.
 Clarify any deviations if necessary for specific project needs in your technical proposals.*
     *   **Default Structure Overview (Next.js App Router & Atomic Design):**
         ```
         /app/(routes)